makinori/melonPrimeDS/README.md

     Notes:

     -   Left and Right trigger are the same button.
-    -   UI OK (A) will press "OK" on the touch screen, which will jump and also break aiming.<br>
+    -   UI OK (A) will press "OK" on the touch screen, which will also jump and briefly break aiming.<br>
         Just be mindful that the dedicated jump button (B) is what you should use.
-    -   UI left and right will also press on the touch screen.
+    -   UI left and right will also press on the touch screen, for scan visor messages
-    -   Right aim stick causes the screen to be pressed.
+    -   Cycle weapon (X) will try to select the 3rd weapon which you won't have yet when you start
+    -   When in map view, press (Y) to zoom out and (LT/RT) to zoom in

     <br>
     <img src="./metroid/hunters%20controls.png" height="250"/>